 "Hello residents of the network country!
 I am working on a project and I am interested in the established definition of posix.
 Can anyone direct me to an address that contains its latest rules? ”

-This was the first message left 3 in July at 1991 at newsgroup comp.os.minix torvalds@klaava.Helsinki.fi, as was his address at that time.
+This was the first message left on July 3, 1991 in the comp.os.minix newsgroup by [email protected], as his address was then.

-He had already written a few initial lines of code and the first ones it was encouraging.
-After just two months of hard work it had reached version 0.1.
+He had already written some initial code and the first results were encouraging.
+After just two months of hard work he had reached 0.1.

 "Hello to those out there who use Minix.
 I am building a (free) operating system.
 It is just a hobby, it will not be something big and professional.
 Works on 386 AT compatible.
 I have been creating it since April and it is slowly starting to take shape.
 I would appreciate any feedback on what you all like and do not like about Minix, as my operating system looks a bit… Any suggestion is welcome.

-PS: Yes, it does not contain any Minix code.
-It probably does not support anything other than AT hard drives. ”
+Q: Yes, it does not include any Minix code.
+It probably doesn't support anything other than AT hard drives disks. ”

 THE NAME THAT GIVES.